 You’ve got options when you’re buying programmatically, and the choices you make have an impact.
 Keeping on top of emerging trends in this space is key.
 You need people who know the tech side, and you need them to get to your target audience – not at surface level, but in detail.

 To make programmatic work, it takes more than a reliance on web analytics that track cookies or devices – especially with cookies on their way out.
-Brands need survey data that reflects real people, to find out the customer touchpoints that matter and know what their audience’s priorities are.
+Brands need survey data that reflects real people to find out the customer touchpoints that matter and know what their audience’s priorities are.

 3. Add your first-party data

 First-party data isn’t canceled out by survey data.
-The data you already have on customer behaviors is a piece of the research pie.
+The data you already have on customer behaviors is a valuable piece of the research pie.
 But it only gets contextualized – and you only see the full picture – when you’ve got consumer motivations and attitudes to layer it with.

 4. Don’t sit and wait – optimize

 Programmatic advertising leaves lots of room for optimization.
 It’s automated, so you don’t have to go through people to switch things up.
 If you need to tweak your messaging, ad placement, or frequency, you can.
 How do you know if you’ve got the advertising mix right for your audience?
-Pair real-time analytics with what people are saying, and keep evaluating.
+You pair real-time analytics with what people are saying, and keep evaluating.

 5. Measure your campaign effectively

 In a fast-paced consumer landscape, brands need to ensure no budget is wasted and identify where to focus their efforts next time around.
-There’s no escaping ROI – greater scrutiny over budgets brings greater accountability.
+There’s no escaping ROI – greater scrutiny of budgets brings greater accountability.